 2. Developing a supportive daily routine will instantly increase your productivity

-Quick fixes like coffee may sound good but it’s not as effective as long-term fixes like establishing and setting clear routines.
+Quick fixes like coffee may sound good but it’s not as effective as long-term fixes like establishing and setting clear routines and habits.
 The goal here is to autopilot things.
 Cultivate routines to increase productivity and put it into practice.

 There are two main components to remember when establishing a routine: cues and rewards.
 By knowing this, you can take steps to achieve the results you desire.
 Let’s take my routine as an example to better understand this.
 When I arrive at work, I get to my desk and open my bright orange file folder.
 This is my cue to start making lesson plans and prepare the games and materials I need for all my classes.
 The reward I get is delivering well-prepared and fun lessons to my students.
 I consider this a reward because I like to create a fun learning environment.
 I like to be organized with the flow of my lessons and I genuinely enjoy teaching kids as if they are just playing with me